sockheadrps/rpaudio/docs/source/autoapi/rpaudio/index.rst

       Set the playback speed of the audio.

       :param speed: The playback speed.
-Must be greater than 0.
+Must be a float.
       :type speed: float

-      :raises ValueError: If the speed is less than or equal to 0.
+      :raises ValueError: If the speed is not a valid float.
+      :raises EffectConflictException: Raised when an attempt is made to change the volume while effects are actively being applied.
+This ensures that audio effects do not conflict during playback.